sbw70/verification-constraints/modules/multi-provider/README.md

 ## Authority Boundaries

-### NUVL
+### Stateless Intermediary

-- Holds no signing keys
+- Forwards artifacts
-- Maintains no authorization policy
+- Retains no authorization state
 - Executes no decision logic
-- Retains no cross-request state
 - Does not initiate operations
 - Does not evaluate execution outcomes